sharmasonali1605/Golang_Assignment/README.md

 To run test use this command
 # go test ./service

-Also I have captured a vedio demostrating response of APIs through postman.
-Shared that in a mail.
+Also I have captured a vedio demostrating response of APIs through Postman whihc is shared in a mail.